 Relevant smart contracts:

-The Sustainability Module provides funds to critical system components such as the Oracle Network Medianizer in order to function properly, even in the absence of governance power over the protocol.
+The Sustainability Module allocates resources to actors that update critical system components such as oracles, even in the absence of governance power over the protocol.

 StabilityFeeTreasury - this contract tries to keep an "optimum" amount of stability fees for itself in order to make sure it can provide funds to other contracts (or in some cases, people) that maintain the protocol's well-being.
 Anyone can periodically call a function to recalculate the optimum amount of funds to keep in the treasury.
 Any surplus above optimum values is transferred to the

 FSMWrapper - this contract is meant to act as a funding source for FSM-like contracts as well as an interface that allows other contracts to read data from the FSM integrated with the wrapper.

 IncreasingTreasuryReimbursement - this contract is meant to be inherited from and used as a way to offer an increasing stability fee reward (pulled from the SF treasury) to any address.

 MandatoryFixedTreasuryReimbursement - this is a contract meant to be inherited from and used as a way to offer a fixed stability fee reward (pulled from the SF treasury) to any address.